Fury-Labs/fury-bridge/x/bridge/spec/01_concepts.md

 ## ERC20

 In the following documents, Ethereum ERC20 will refer to an ERC20 token deployed on the Ethereum network.
-Kava ERC20 will refer to an ERC20 token deployed on the Kava EVM.
+Fury ERC20 will refer to an ERC20 token deployed on the Fury EVM.

 ## Sequence

 There are two different incrementing sequences, one on the Bridge contract and `x/bridge` module.
-These are unique for each deposit (Ethereum to Kava) and each withdraw (Kava to Ethereum), but are not unique in that a deposit sequence value can be the same as a withdraw sequence.
+These are unique for each deposit (Ethereum to Fury) and each withdraw (Fury to Ethereum), but are not unique in that a deposit sequence value can be the same as a withdraw sequence.
 This is used by the relayer to properly order transactions.

 ## Assumptions

-Kava ERC20 contracts are **trusted**, as they are only deployed by the bridge module account.
-Kava ERC20 contracts deployed by non-module accounts are not supported at this moment.
+Fury ERC20 contracts are **trusted**, as they are only deployed by the bridge module account.
+Fury ERC20 contracts deployed by non-module accounts are not supported at this moment.

 ## Ethereum Bridge

-### Ethereum ERC20 to Kava Transfers
+### Ethereum ERC20 to Fury Transfers

 Before being able to bridge Ethereum ERC20 tokens, they need to be added to the enabled ERC20 tokens in params.

-In order to bridge an approved Ethereum ERC20 tokens to Kava, the following steps are taken:
+In order to bridge an approved Ethereum ERC20 tokens to Fury, the following steps are taken:

 1. Account locks ERC20 tokens in the bridge contract on Ethereum.
-This emits an event with the Ethereum ERC20 address, Ethereum sender address, receiver Kava address, amount, and sequence.
+This emits an event with the Ethereum ERC20 address, Ethereum sender address, receiver Fury address, amount, and sequence.
-2. After a reasonable number of confirmations, the relayer will sign and submit a `MsgBridgeEthereumToKava` message to the Kava chain.
+2. After a reasonable number of confirmations, the relayer will sign and submit a `MsgBridgeEthereumToFury` message to the Fury chain.
 3. The bridge module will verify the message for the following conditions.
 If any of these are false, the transaction will be rejected.
    * The signer address of the message matches the one set in params.
    * The Ethereum ERC20 token is contained in the enabled list set in params.
-4. The target Kava ERC20 address is fetched in the module state.
-If it doesn't exist in state, i.e. the Kava ERC20 contract does not exist, it is deployed.
+4. The target Fury ERC20 address is fetched in the module state.
+If it doesn't exist in state, i.e. the Fury ERC20 contract does not exist, it is deployed.
-5. The bridge module mints Kava ERC20 tokens for the destination Kava address.
+5. The bridge module mints Fury ERC20 tokens for the destination Fury address.

 ```mermaid
 stateDiagram-v2